 We believe that, with clinical research, proton therapy will likely become the cancer treatment of choice for many patients.
 The future of proton therapy depends heavily on clinical research over the coming years.
 That's why our primary mission is to conduct clinical research to improve the effectiveness and availability of proton therapy.

-Most of the studies conducted at the University of Florida Proton Therapy Institute are based on the expectation that at least one outcome of treatment will be significantly better than what can be achieved with traditional radiation therapy.
+Most of the studies conducted at the UF Health Proton Therapy Institute are based on the expectation that at least one outcome of treatment will be significantly better than what can be achieved with traditional radiation therapy.

-Proton therapy research will focus on a number of areas and types of cancer, including pediatric malignancies, lymphoma, eye malignancies and disorders, and cancers of the central nervous system, head and neck, breast, pancreas and urological and pulmonary systems – as well as sarcomas.
+Proton therapy research focuses on a number of areas and types of cancer, including pediatric malignancies, lymphoma, eye malignancies and disorders, and cancers of the central nervous system, head and neck, breast, pancreas and urological and pulmonary systems – as well as sarcomas.

 1st Study title: